thekondrashov/stuff/README.md

 ## Firefox

 * :octocat: [firefox-tweaks](https://github.com/dfkt/firefox-tweaks) - Attempt to make Firefox suck less.
 To apply these tweaks, type about:config in the URL bar, and use the config search bar to look up the individual settings. [![GitHub stars](https://img.shields.io/github/stars/dfkt/firefox-tweaks.svg?style=social)](https://github.com/dfkt/firefox-tweaks)

+## User Agent Strings

+* [UserAgentString.com - List of  User Agent Strings](http://useragentstring.com/pages/useragentstring.php) - Understand what information is contained in a user agent string.
+Get an analysis of your or any other user agent string.
+Find lists of user agent strings from browsers, crawlers, spiders, bots, validators and others..

 [↑ back to top](#table-of-contents)